Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Kempinski Hotel Mall of the Emirates

-As part of the deal, the city-centre hotel is also offering breakfast at Aspen Cafe daily, and early check-in from 12pm and late check-out at 3pm (subject to availability).
+The deal also includes daily breakfast at Aspen Cafe, plus early check-in from noon and late check-out at 3pm subject to availability.

-The hotel boasts a direct connection to Mall of the Emirates, with shopping and entertainment options, including Ski Dubai, on its doorstep.
+The hotel boasts a direct connection to Mall of the Emirates, with its plethora of shopping and entertainment options, including Ski Dubai, on its doorstep.

 Until March 31; Barsha, Dubai; 04 341 0000